The LTExChange Network: Focus, themes and dates

 The Network is staff-focused, providing and supporting relevant and worthwhile opportunities for academic and professional service staff to share and discuss learning and teaching practices, projects, and initiatives, as well as the chance to co-host and co-facilitate LTExChange symposia.

-- ‘The compassionate curriculum’ – November 30th, 2022 (13:00 – 15:00) – This event will be an exposition of relational approaches to pedagogic practice and learning design for a truly inclusive future facing higher education.
+‘The compassionate curriculum’ – November 30th, 2022 – This event was an exposition of relational approaches to pedagogic practice and learning design for a truly inclusive future facing higher education.
 Keynote speaker: Professor Peter Felton (Elon University, US).

-- ‘Decolonising learning and teaching’ – March 29th, 2023 (09:00 – 12:30) – This event explores ideas of equality, diversity, and identity as a lens for inclusive pedagogic practices.
+‘Decolonising learning and teaching’ – March 29th, 2023 – This event explored ideas of equality, diversity, and identity as a lens for inclusive pedagogic practices.
 Keynote speaker: Professor Sally Everett (Kings College London, UK).

-- ‘Mattering and belonging in student engagement’ – May 17th, 2023 (09:00 – 12:30) – This event will critically consider what it means to meaningfully engage students and staff in increasingly digital communities of learning.
-Keynote speaker: Karen Gravett (University of Surrey, UK).
+‘Mattering and belonging in student engagement’ – May 17th, 2023 – This event critically considered what it means to meaningfully engage students and staff in increasingly digital communities of learning.
+Keynote speaker: Dr. Karen Gravett (University of Surrey, UK).